 He carried out multiple shootings and killed 22 people.
 He was finally shot and killed by the Royal Canadian Mounted Police.

-Astronomers found a system that a sun-like star and five orbiting planets.
+Astronomers found a system with a sun-like star and five orbiting planets.

-705 survivors of the Titanic arrived to New York City onboard the Cunard Liner Carpathia.
+1912 705 survivors of the Titanic arrived in New York City on board the Cunard Liner Carpathia.

 The 7.9 magnitude shake occurred at 05:12 am, causing a fire to break out in the city.
 Over 3,000 people lost their lives to the disaster.